A Pilum (plural pila) was a javelin thrown by Roman Legionnaires to disrupt an enemy line moments before closing for hand-to-hand contact.

 No, I’m not talking about losses in battle.
-Disease, famine, and lack of food in normal times were deadly in the ancient world.
+Disease all the time, famine in bad times, and not quite enough food in normal times were deadly in the ancient world.
 Not even until the American Civil War was germ theory of disease transmission a known thing.
+(Update: slight wording changes not identified as such.)

 The body armor presented on a Roman Legionnaire, whether on ancient statues, modern re-enactors, or illustrations is usually the scaled plate armor referred to as Lorica Segmentata, a phrase that has been in use only since the 16th century.